DanielBladh/my-portfolio/README.md

 This was my first project in React.
-The assignment was to creat a clean portfolio that includes three different pages and resume.
+The assignment was to create a clean portfolio that includes three different pages and resume.